IBM/charts/repo/ibm-helm/ibm-licensing.md

-# Helm-based deployment of IBM Licensing Service (ILS) cluster-scoped resources
+# Helm-based deployment of IBM Licensing Service (ILS) namespace-scoped resources

 **Important:**
 - If you are using the IBM Licensing Operator as part of an IBM Cloud Pak, see the documentation for that IBM Cloud Pak to learn more about how to install and use the operator service.
 For the link to your IBM Cloud Pak documentation, see [IBM Cloud Paks that use Common Services](https://ibm.biz/BdyGwb).